21 towns and cities of Liguria for an unforgettable holiday

 Porto Venere, although often confused as one of the Cinque Terre, is a beautiful and complete Hamlet to visit.

-In General, as you may have noticed, the cities of the Levant, like Portofino, are well known and are perfect for short stays, for a day trip or for a weekend while the Western Italian Rivieran offers villages and more hidden and mysterious countries to go to Discovery for a week or two for rich, versatile and interesting itineraries.
+In General, as you may have noticed, the cities of the Levant, like Portofino, are well known and are perfect for short stays, for a day trip or for a weekend while the Western Ligurian offers villages and more hidden and mysterious countries to go to Discovery for a week or two for rich, versatile and interesting itineraries.

 Write it in the comments and share with me and other readers your personal experiences!